sarahrider/crispy-robot/documentation.md

 2. Upload *another* copy of the diff_jade_style_edits.html file, **deleting** the <!DOCTYPE html> using editor, and name it diff_jade_style_edits.html
 3. You should now have in your **main** repo **two files**: "save.index.html" with full .html code; & "diff_jade_style_edits.html" without the doctype
 ## GitHub Repo --> Pages ##
--[I used this link tutorial] (https://guides.github.com/features/pages/) after the repo creation step to set up an active website
+[I used this link tutorial] (https://guides.github.com/features/pages/) after the repo creation step to set up an active website
   - After choosing a theme, go to **index.md**.
 This is what appears on your website.
   - Delete all of the text (i chose minimal theme bc it was most convenient) and add ONLY the output display text from [this .py code] (https://drive.google.com/file/d/1CHYJx3YsSG9KNunToCzKuJB0VGLrN0MK/view?usp=sharing)
     - Add div class wrappers, which are readable in the current index.md RAW version